LordDz/automat/README.md

 Rough design of a portfolio website, requires a lot more fine tuning so expect it to be.. rough.

-Type:
-npm run start

-or
-yarn start

-in the cmd to run it.
+To start it type in cmd console: npm install npm run start